Natooz/MidiTok/README.md

 ![MidiTok Logo](docs/assets/logo.png?raw=true "")

-MidiTok converts MIDI music files into sequences of tokens, ready to be fed to sequential deep learning models like Transformers.
+Using Deep Learning with symbolic music ?
+Then MidiTok can take care of converting your MIDI files into tokens, ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
 MidiTok features most known [MIDI tokenizations](https://miditok.readthedocs.io/en/latest/tokenizations.html) (e.g. [REMI](https://arxiv.org/abs/2002.00212), [Compound Word](https://arxiv.org/abs/2101.02402)...), and is built around the idea that they all share common parameters and methods.
 It contains methods allowing to properly pre-process any MIDI file, and also supports Byte Pair Encoding (BPE).

 **Documentation:** [miditok.readthedocs.com](https://miditok.readthedocs.io/en/latest/index.html)